peaBerberian/RxPaired/README.md

 Its key features are:

- - Remote inspector with a minimal influence on the device's CPU and memory resources, when compared with Chrome's inspector and tools like weinre.
+ - Minimal influence on the device's CPU and memory resources, when compared with Chrome's inspector and tools like weinre.

- - Ability to see in real time logs and useful playback indicators: the current size of the buffer built, which audio and video qualities are buffered etc.
+ - Ability to see in real time logs and useful playback indicators: which audio and video qualities are buffered at which point, information on network requests for media segments, evolution of the buffer's health etc.

  - Possibility to send JavaScript instructions to the device.

  - "Time travel": Possibility to see the known playback conditions and its related indicators at the time a log was sent, by clicking on its log on the inspector.

+ - Possibility to store/export logs and inspect them later.

 ## Table Of Contents